Russia's Putin says certain Syria's Assad didn't use chemical weapons

-PARIS Russian President Vladimir Putin dismissed on Tuesday any suggestion that Syrian President Bashar al-Assad's forces were behind a chemical attack that killed scores of people in Idlib province in April.
+PARIS (Reuters) - Russian President Vladimir Putin dismissed on Tuesday any suggestion that Syrian President Bashar al-Assad's forces were behind a chemical attack that killed scores of people in Idlib province in April.

 "According to our information, there is no proof that chemical weapons were used by Assad.
 We are convinced that he didn't do it," Putin told daily newspaper Le Figaro in an interview.